KorayGocmen/medianfilter/README.md

 # `MedianFilter`

 Package MedianFilter implements a simple library for image operations.
 The library can work with pngs or jpgs.
 Same functions can be used for both of those image types.

-98% Test coverage

 ---
 #### Full Documentation: